jkneifl/academic-page/content/post/crom/index.md

     return u_n
 ```
-which can then be used inside the PDE time-stepping scheme
+which can then be used inside the PDE time-stepping scheme:
 ```
 # encode initial condition
 z_init = model.encoder(torch.from_numpy(u_init).float()).detach()